Palash90/site-assets/blogs/build-your-own-nn/README.md

 The shape `Vec` will help us here.
 First we define what do the elements map to and here we decide the rules:

-1. If the length of `shape` is 1, it is a _vector_ or tensor of rank 1
+1. If the length of `shape` is 1, it is a _vector_, we can simply return the default debug formatted data.
-1. If the length of `shape` is 2, it is a _matrix_ or tensor of rank 2 and the first element of the `shape` vector defines rows and the second element defines columns.
-By the way, this convention is known as **Row-major**.
+1. If the length of `shape` is 2, it is a _matrix_, the first element of the `shape` vector defines number of rows and the second element defines number of columns.
+By the way, this convention of defining matrix order is known as **Row-major**.
 1. We don't go beyond _2D_
 1. For each row we'll pick out elements matching column length indexing $(row \times cols) + col$

 Let's take an example,

 $$\begin{bmatrix} \color{cyan}1_{0} & \color{magenta}2_{1} & \color{#2ECC71}3_{2} & \color{purple}4_{3} \end{bmatrix} \implies \begin{bmatrix} \color{cyan}1_{(0)} & \color{magenta}2_{(1)} \\\ \color{#2ECC71}3_{(2)} & \color{purple}4_{(3)} \end{bmatrix}$$

+Here, we have a `Vec` of length 4 with 2 rows and 2 columns.
+The first row is formed by the elements at index 0 and index 1 and the second row is formed by the elements at index 2 and index 3.

 Let's implement these rules for our tensor now.